madetech/productionisation/PRODUCTIONISATION.md

 ### 3. Environments

 * 3.1 Application has corresponding environments and hosting for:
-  * [ ] 3.1.1 `testing` for internal delivery team, this environment should only be accessible to engineers
+  * [ ] 3.1.1 `testing` for internal delivery team; this environment should only be accessible to engineers
   * [ ] 3.1.2 `staging` for showcasing to customer, with restricted access and its setup should mirror production
   * [ ] 3.1.3 `production` for live usage